The Script to perform in Singapore in 2018

 Composed of Danny O'Donoghue, Mark Sheehan and Glen Power, the band last performed in Singapore in 2015.

-Tickets will go on sale starting Nov 13 at 10am and will be available at Sports Hub outlets at all SingPost locations.
+Tickets will go on sale starting Nov 13 at 10am and will be available at Sports Hub outlets and all SingPost locations.